choener/BiobaseTypes/README.md

 # BiobaseTypes

-A bunch of types in use in different modules.
+A bunch of types in use in different modules:

+- numerical small and large numbers
+- Gibbs free energy change
+- phantom-typed linear indices: these encode the (rather annoying) habit of computational biology of having both 0-based and 1-based data